IgnazioSotgiu/trivia-quiz/assets/docs/bugs.md

     The incorrect answer count will be updated accordingly
 1. **Solution found:**
     Find a solution on stack overflow website:
-    Added decodeHtml function to store the value of correct answer in html element and then store it from there into the correctAnswer variable.
+    Added decodeHtml function to store the value of correct answer in html element and then assign the html eklement value to a variable "correctAnswer".
 This way both answer will be read from html elements so the value will match in case of a correct answer.
     ![](./bugs/bug-4.png)

 ### Bug #5

 1.  **Give Short bug description:**
-    The correct answer always display in the same button
+    The correct answer in multiple choice questions always display in the same button
 1.  **Steps to trigger the bug:**
     1. Open the website https://ignaziosotgiu.github.io/trivia-quiz/
     1. Select Start button